 It took us a while to warm up to rookworst, which is actually hard to believe considering our affection for savory smoked sausages.

-The problem was that the Dutch meat sits on an unrefrigerated shelf at the grocery store – and, quite frankly, the idea of unrefrigerated meat makes us squeamish (even if it is smoked and vacuum-packed).
-Once we got over our ridiculous hang up, we started indulging.
+The problem was that it sits on an unrefrigerated shelf at the grocery store – and that made us a bit squeamish.
+Once we got over that hang up, we started indulging.

-In addition to piling it on Stamppot and Erwtensoep, we’ve mixed it in with pasta and rice dishes, as well.
+In addition to piling it on Stamppot and Erwtensoep, we’ve mixed rookworst in with pasta and rice dishes.
 It can also be eaten as a sandwich, called Broodje Rookworst.

 Where To Eat Rookworst

-As we already mentioned, Rookworst is typically served with Erwtensoep and Stamppot.
-However, if you want it in a sandwich, you can order a Broodje Rookworst from Café Sonneveld in the Amsterdam Jordaan Neighborhood.
-Butchers – like Butcher Shop Vet – also carry Rookworst and can make it into a sandwich.
+You can order a Broodje Rookworst from Café Sonneveld in the Amsterdam Jordaan Neighborhood.
+Butcher Shop Vet in Chinatown also makes it into a sandwich.

 #5 Kibbeling (Fried Fish)

-We try not to make it a habit of eating fried fast food, but in the Netherlands, Kibbeling – little nuggets of deep fried fish – are too good to pass up.
-The Dutch street food – served from trailers often parked in market squares – comes with a creamy (and caloric) mayo-based dipping sauce.
-The treat is often eaten as a snack – and it is utterly satisfying!
+We try not to make it a habit of eating fried fast food, but Kibbeling – little nuggets of deep fried fish – are too good to pass up.

 Where To Eat Kibbeling

-Firmly a part of Netherlands gastronomy, there are plenty of places to taste Kibbeling around the country.
-We often just grabbed it as a snack from Amsterdam food trucks, but – as one of the best things to eat in the Netherlands – we recommend seeking out a place that does it the best – and that is Fishmongers Vishandel at Albert Cuyp Market.
+Firmly a part of Netherlands gastronomy, there are plenty of places to taste Kibbeling.
+We often just grabbed it as a snack from Amsterdam food trucks.

 #6 Hollandse Nieuwe (Raw Herring)

-Hollandse Nieuwe is a popular Amsterdam street food.
-Many of the same establishments that sell kibbeling also sell the popular Dutch raw herring.
-The fish can be eaten on bread – but the typical Dutch way to consume it is by holding the tail, throwing back your head and eating it by itself.
+The fish can be eaten on bread and is sometimes served alongside raw onion and pickles.
+The typical way to consume it is by holding the tail, throwing back your head and downing it in one fell swoop.

 Where to Eat Hollandse Nieuwe

-We prefer the savory pannenkoeken, topped with cheese, ham, tomato and fried onions (but we cover some delicious Dutch sweets in a minute).
+We prefer the savory pancakes topped with cheese, ham, tomato and fried onions (but we discuss some delicious Dutch sweets next).

-To be honest, we ate the absolute best Dutch pancakes at a restaurant in the eastern village of Beek – and I also made them at home using this recipe.
+To be honest, we ate the absolute best Dutch pancakes at a restaurant in the hills outside the village of Beek.
+I also made them at home using this recipe.
+Amsterdam visitors should head for The Pancake Bakery.

 #8 Poffertjes (Dutch Mini Pancakes)